GoldenZdude/Icosikiatesimal-Color-Space/README.md

 ## In A World In Chaos… Where Love Has No Place… Two Heroes Fight For The Power Of Friendship

-## I already know what you’re thinking

-## ‘It sounds like you’re gargling gravel’

-## And that’s honestly valid, but I promise you nominally more sane than Terrance Howard and this stuff is actually pretty cool and practical

 ## Mama Let’s Research

-#### I’m going to how to convert between hex colors sRGB colors and icosikaitesimal colors now I guess
+#### I’m going to convert between hex colors sRGB colors and icosikaitesimal colors now I guess